warrenween/android_sdk/README.md

 trackView at least once.** You can also set a good deal of optional information such as the author and so on.

-**Tracker Class:** The tracker class is the only class you will need to access to use the SDK.
+**Tracker Class:** The tracker class (com.chartbeat.androidsdk.Tracker) is the only class you will need to access to use the SDK.

+**Basic Usage:**
 * Start by initializing the tracker with one of the startTrackerWithaccountId() functions.
+You only need to do this once.
+However, if you have multiple entry points into your app, you may call this from any of them and all but the first call will be ignored.
 * Next, if you have information about how the user was referred to your app, you can call setAppReferrer() with a string indicating how the user was referred.
 * Whenever a user enters a view, you must call trackView, typically from your Activity's onResume() function.
+Without calling this function, tracker will never send any information to chartbeat.
+If your app has multiple activities, be sure to do this in each one.
-* If you wish to have the SDK properly handle situations where the app goes leaves the foreground, you should also call userLeftView, which can be done from your activity's onPause() function.
+* If you wish to have the SDK properly handle situations where the app leaves the foreground, you should also call userLeftView, which can be done from your activity's onPause() function.
+If your app has multiple activities, be sure to do this in each one.
-* You will usually want to call userInteracted() from your onUserInteraction() function, as well, and any time the user types, you will want to call userTyped()
+* You will usually want to call userInteracted() from your onUserInteraction() function, as well, and any time the user types, you will want to call userTyped().
+If your app has multiple activities, be sure to do this in each one.

-There are also a variety of other methods for seting optional information, such as author and section; however the above functions should be considered most important.
+There are also a variety of other methods for seting optional information, such as author and section; however the above functions are required.